Homemade Caffeine-Free Herbal Tea Using Mint

 So that first mint cutting is chopped into small pieces and sprinkled in my chicken’s nesting boxes.

-Then in the fall I cut the mint all the way back to within just a couple of inches of the ground.
+Then in the fall I cut the mint to within just a couple of inches of the ground.
 This time all that harvested mint is mine all mine!

 Hot All-Natural Herbal Mint Tea